Canwick Road Old Cemetery: Chapels

 The two chapels were used for holding services and offering a place for visitors to sit and reflect or pray.
 They fell into disuse following the cemetery reaching its burial limit and became derelict.
 The Lincoln Crematorium opened in 1968 in the nearby St Swithins Graveyard on Washingborough Road and this is likely when the chapels were closed although no official date has been listed.
 The chapels were listed at Grade II in 1973.
 The cemetery still sees occasional burials but all services now take place at nearby churches, chapels or the crematorium.

+War Graves

+The cemetery contains the war graves of 51 identified British service personnel of both World Wars.